ghost-goblin/CySA/part1.md

 - Qualys (cloud-based SaaS)
 ## Software assessment tools and techniques
 - Static analysis
+   + Source code analysis is done by reviewing the code for an application
 - Dynamic analysis
+   + Relies on the execution of the code while providing it input to test the softwre
 - Reverse engineering
+   + Use a compiler to convert the source code into binary (machine) code that the computer can read
+   + Use a decompiler to convert the binary code back into source code
 - Fuzzing
+  + Sending invalid or random data to application to test it's ability to handle unexpected data
 ## Enumeration
 - Nmap
 ```sh